 Q. Is there any way to speed up how fast vehicles get on to the highway?

 A. There are a few.
-The best way is to have positive control of the intersection of the gravel top of Gate Road and Nevada Highway 34.
-We control that intersection about 18 hours a day on Sunday and Monday with Nevada-Certified Highway Flaggers.
-With their stop/slow paddles, they make it possible for vehicles to enter the highway without stopping to check if it is clear...it is always clear because the Flaggers stop all other traffic.
+The best way is to have positive control of the intersection of the gravel top of Gate Road and Highway 34.
+We control that intersection on Sunday and Monday with Nevada-certified Highway Flaggers.
+With their stop/slow paddles, they make it possible for vehicles to enter the highway without stopping to check if it is clear...it is always clear because Flaggers stop all other traffic.